prashant1507/Study/Kubernetes/ReadMe.txt

 - Set static IP for master
   - https://www.techrepublic.com/article/how-to-configure-a-static-ip-address-in-ubuntu-server-18-04/

+============= Tips ===============
+- Kubernatesdocumentation with examples
+- just add --help to get more info
+    - For eg.,
+        - kubectl create secret generic --help
+        - kubectl create secret --help
+- get sample yaml content for any object like pod, secret, etc
+    - For e.g,
+        - kubectl create ns ns1 --dry-run=client -o yaml
+- for volumnes mount, The FileOrFolder mode does not create the parent directory of the file.
+If the parent directory of the mounted file does not exist, the pod fails to start

 ========= Extra/Commands =========
 - Add new node: kubeadm token create --print-join-command
 - To remove node from master (or clean files created by kubeadm init or kubeadm join): kubeadm reset